tagohd/mono/Characters/All Characters.md

 # Main
 ## [[Luke Campbell]]
-#Cite/Movie/Star-Wars (for the name)
+#Cite/Movie/Star-Wars [movieRefType:: Star Wars/Character]
 - Protagonist
 - Dogboy
 - 16-ish?
 - Imagine if Vash the Stampede were a short king.
-And a dogboy. #Cite/TV/Trigun98
+And a dogboy. #Cite/TV/Trigun98 [tvRefType:: Trigun/Character]
 	- Goofy blond guy that doesn't look like he could easily fuck you up, but he can.
 He just chooses not to.
 	- Tragic backstory?
 	- Also has a tendency to be put into Situations (TM)